-Any violations for the Student Conduct Code will be investigated by the Associate School Director.
+The Associate School Director will investigate any reported violations of the Student Conduct Code.
 At the conclusion of the investigation, the student will receive written notification of the outcome of any disciplinary action or agreement.

 If the student does not agree with the outcome, the student may appeal in writing.
 Appeals must be received within five (5) days of the date of the original outcome.
 An ESN administrative staff member will be designated to gather more information and make a final decision about the Code of Conduct situation.
 A decision letter will be issued within ten (10) days after receiving the appeal.
 This decision is final.